butchyyyy/citysearch/README.md

 gradlew start
 ```

-The frontend is available on http://localhost:8080.
+The frontend is available at http://localhost:8080.
 Api requests are proxied
 to backend's default address http://localhost:8090.

 Changing the frontend port when starting dev server by a gradle task is not supported